 1. Vital research

-Alongside efforts to raise money for the new hospital, Alder Hey Children’s Charity is still raising funds for the new Institute in the Park.
+Alongside efforts to raise money for the new hospital, Alder Hey Children’s Charity has been critical in raising funds for the building of our research and education facility - the Institute in the Park.

 2. Food on demand service